Vinilificio/vinilificio.com/en/about-us.md

 * ... and many others

 Last but not least...
-Vinilifcio is against all fascism, racism and all kinds of discrimination.
+Vinilifcio is against all fascism, racism and all kinds of discriminations.
 We are against all wars and all forms of violence and oppression.

 ### Credits
 * Photographs and image concept of vinilificio.com and slideshows by Gabriele Guarisco and Vinilificio.